-How does a player earn the highest fantasy football single-game RB score in NFL history … while rushing only 8 times for 20 yards?
+How does a player earn the most RB fantasy football points in NFL history … while rushing only 8 times for 20 yards?
 When his name is Jamaal Charles.

 Jamaal Charles fantasy background

 On December 15, 2013, the Chiefs all-world running back tallied an 8-20-1 rushing line with an incredible 8-195-4 receiving line.
 The Week 15 outburst netted him 59.5 PPR fantasy points — the most ever recorded in one game.
 PFN Executive Editor Aaron Sutton came from behind to beat his opponent on that glorious afternoon.
 Like Aaron, some of you won because of what Charles did.
 Others lost in heart-wrenching fashion.
 Regardless, everyone who witnessed this game remembers it.

 Charles was already a fantasy mainstay.
 He was the RB9 the previous year with a 285-1,509-5 rushing line and 35-236-1 receiving line.
 Charles was the RB11 in 2009 and RB4 in 2010.
 He averaged an astronomical 6.1 yards per carry in his first four campaigns.
 Simply put, he was one of the greatest running backs of his time, and at 26 years old heading into that Week 15 matchup against the Raiders, he was at his peak as an NFL and fantasy superstar.

 The Raiders were tough against the run, yielding only 3.9 yards per carry — seventh-best in the league.
 But they gave up the most points in the AFC that season.
 They were also very beatable against the pass, yielding the fifth-most aerial yards.
 And they had the NFL’s second-fewest interceptions.